goldpointecoa/website/README.md

 #### Important Notes About Resources Page Updates

-- The file `resources-original.html` contains the unencrypted content and is protected in production by Netlify redirects (visitors who try to access it will see the 404 page)
+- The file `resources-original.html` contains the unencrypted content (your source file)
-- The file `resources.html` is the encrypted version that visitors see on your website
-- Always keep a backup of `resources-original.html` to make future updates easier
+- During deployment, the build script automatically encrypts this file and places it in the `public` directory
+- Only files in the `public` directory are deployed to the live site
+- The admin panel and original resources file remain in your Git repository but are not deployed

 ## Netlify Form Integration